Ellie Evans – Youth Club Volunteer

 What have you learned since you started volunteering.

 Through volunteering at Coin Street I’ve had the chance to respond to new challenges, such as resolving conflicts within a group, or overseeing sessions.
 I’ve also completed online training courses in Equality and Diversity and Safeguarding.
 This has given me a different insight into both my work and the youth club.

 Anna, who runs the Youth Club, asks for our ideas and input on the programme of activities.
 We’re able to choose which sessions we’d like to run.
 This gives volunteers an opportunity to take on further responsibilities or specialise in particular areas such as cooking or craft sessions.

 Would you encourage others to get involved in their community’s Youth Club?

-The Youth Club is a very busy environment but volunteering is one of my favourite things to do in my spare time.
+The Youth Club is a very busy but volunteering is one of my favourite things to do.
 I’d definitely recommend it to everyone, there is such a vast range of things to get involved in.
 Over the last 8 years I’ve volunteered for a variety of organisations.
-Through each of these opportunities I’ve been able to gain great experience, meet like-minded people, and had the chance to have a positive impact on others.
+I’ve gained great experience, meet like-minded people, and had the chance to have a positive impact on others.